Junker/faber/README.md

 Faber is a task runner designed to leverage the power and flexibility of Gauche Scheme.
-Unlike other build systems that rely on custom formats, Faber uses Gauche Scheme, allowing you to write build scripts using familiar Scheme syntax and semantics.
+Unlike other build systems that rely on custom formats, Faber uses Gauche Scheme, allowing you to write build scripts using familiar Scheme syntax.

 *“Homo **faber** suae quisque fortunae”* - Every man is the **maker** of his own fate.

 ## Warning
-This software is still ALPHA quality.
+This software is still BETA quality.
+The APIs will be likely to change.

 ## Usage
 Tasks are stored in a file called `faberfile`: